 At all times.

-If you put a used card in your camera bag, be sure it is in an ultra-secure location.
+If you put a full card in your camera bag, be sure it is in an ultra-secure location.
 Baboons are smart, strong, curious and persistent.
 Don’t give them the opportunity to dazzle you with their mischief.

+Be clear about the purpose of your trip.
 Photo safaris can take many forms.
 They may be as simple as a day trip or two, or they might involve weeks in the bush.
 They may be relatively luxurious, or more camping based.
 They may be wet or dry, depending on the season.

 Why are you going on safari?